redhat-marketplace/redhat-marketplace-operator/v2/README.md

 ### **Important Note**
 A set of instructions for onboarding is provided here.
 For more detailed onboarding instructions or information about what is installed please visit [swc.saas.ibm.com](https://swc.saas.ibm.com).

-Usage metrics may be monitored through [https://swc.saas.ibm.com](https://swc.saas.ibm.com) with only IBM Metrics Operator and a Red Hat Marketplace account, and does not require Red Hat Marketplace Deployment Operator.
+Usage metrics may be monitored through [https://swc.saas.ibm.com](https://swc.saas.ibm.com) with only IBM Metrics Operator and a Red Hat Marketplace account.

-Full cluster registration and software lifecycle management through [https://swc.saas.ibm.com](https://swc.saas.ibm.com) requires both IBM Metrics Operator and Red Hat Marketplace Deployment Operator.

 ### Upgrade Policy